eXTReMe Tracker

 Giclee Fruit Basket

-It seems black ink takes over making a pigment that is "painted darker with it's intensity hue only", let's say..
-3 coats of transparent magenta.
-So instead of having 300% magenta ink in the print, you have 100% magenta ink plus black to make it darker.
-One could lighten the black ink level and paint in the "darkened by intensity only" magenta colors with a brush.
+It seems black ink in print takes over making a pigment that was "painted darker with it's intensity hue only", let's say..
+3 coats of transparent magenta instead of one.
+So instead of having 300% magenta ink making a darker magenta in the print, you have 100% magenta ink plus black to make it darker.
+One could lighten the black ink level and paint in the "darkened by intensity only" magenta colors with a brush, again it's not a high production method.

 COLOR THEORY